morphine-cake/timezone-app/README.md

-# 🌍 World Clock - Timezone Web Application
+# ⏰ Kairos - Find the perfect time

-A beautiful, responsive web application that allows users to track local times across multiple cities worldwide and view time differences between them.
+A beautiful, responsive timezone web application that helps you find the perfect time across multiple cities worldwide.
+Track local times with automatic location detection and intuitive time comparison.

 ## ✨ Features

-- **🔍 Smart City Search**: Autocomplete search with keyboard navigation
+- **🔍 Smart City Search**: Modal interface with autocomplete search and keyboard navigation
+- **📍 Auto Location Detection**: Automatically detects your location using GPS and timezone
 - **🕐 Real-time Updates**: Times update automatically every minute
-- **📍 Reference City**: Set any city as reference to see time differences
+- **⏰ Custom Time Mode**: Set any custom time and see corresponding times in other cities
-- **💾 Persistent Storage**: Selected cities are saved in localStorage
+- **💾 Persistent Storage**: Selected cities and recent searches saved in localStorage
 - **📱 Responsive Design**: Works seamlessly on desktop, tablet, and mobile
 - **♿ Accessible**: Built with ARIA attributes and semantic HTML
-- **🎨 Modern UI**: Clean, professional design with smooth animations
+- **🎨 Modern UI**: Clean, minimal design with uniform 180px city cards

 ## 🛠️ Technology Stack